TABLE OF CONTENTS

 Devil’s Lettuce Strain Genetics

-Devil’s Lettuce is a 70/30 Indica-dominant hybrid of Shishkaberry and Great White Shark.
+Devil’s Lettuce is a 70/30 Indica-dominant hybrid of Shishkaberry and Great White Shark strain.
 Expect full relaxation that will help get rid of any lingering negative thoughts.
 The strain is best consumed at night as it can be difficult to focus after one too many tokes.

 Shishkaberry has won awards for best Indica hybrid and has up to 26 percent THC.
 Expect to be lazy when toking on this strain that has a flavor of blueberries.
 Medical patients might find relief from inflammation and chronic pain with this strain.